Algorithms for Continuous Optimization - 0365.4414

 Course requirements

-The final grade will be determined by a final project.
-(Theoretical or/and Computational).
+The final grade will be based on a set of assignments/project.

 Some Useful References